shahryaramd/ANN_FlowForecasting/README.md

 # ANN Based Reservoir Inflow Forecasting

-This repository contains Matlab code to obtain Forecast Reservoir Inflow for lead tmes of 1-7 days using ANN based forecasting model, setup for any drainage basin.
+This repository contains Matlab code to obtain Forecast Reservoir Inflow for lead times of 1-7 days using Feedforward Artificial Neural Network (ANN) based forecasting model, setup for any drainage basin.

 Currently, the script is set up to generate forecast inflow for Lost Creek dam, however predictor files for Detroit and Cougar dam are also provided.